oidebrett/auth-servers-on-aws-ec2/ARTICLE.md

 ### Using Authentik for the first time

-To start the initial setup, navigate to https://yourapp.mydomain.com/if/flow/initial-setup/.
+To start the initial setup, navigate to https://yourapp.mydomain.com/if/flow/initial-setup/

+### Using PocketID for the first time
+To initiate Pocket ID setup, navigate to https://yourapp.mydomain.com/login/setup

 ---